Skip to main content

 # After: passphrase resolved automatically

-manager = WisperaLangChainSecretManager() # uses keychain or session token
+manager = WisperaLangChainSecretManager() # uses keychain, session token, or IDW_PASSPHRASE

 4. Update idw create Commands